OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ``String tenantId``
   The tenant identifier for the request
 ``CreateUser user``
-  The user identifier for the request
+  The user to be created

 **Body**